AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

    that depends on the environment or adding an absolute path.

-   You can list your installed kernels with ``jupyter kernelspec list`` (to ensure the list is the same as jupyter.triton sees, ``module load jupyterhub/live first``).
+   You can list your installed kernels with ``jupyter kernelspec list`` (to ensure the list is the same as Jupyter in OnDemand sees, ``module load jupyterhub/live first``).
 Look in these directories, at ``kernel.json``, to see just what it does.